Chapter 24 : Family Secrets

 Scorpius shrugged.
 “Sometimes.
 When it makes my life easier.”
 He seemed to guess what was coming, because he cut it off quickly.
 “No, Rose, that doesn’t mean I’m going to lie to you.
 Do I look stupid?”

 She considered him for a moment, and he rolled his eyes.
-“No,” she finally said, relenting.
+“No,” she finally relented.

 “If I lie to you, you’ll ditch me,” he said, crossing his arms.
 “I don’t want you to ditch me.
 Therefore, I won’t lie to you.
 It’s pretty simple.”

 “Whatever.”
-Scorpius didn’t seem to think very much more of her rebuttal than she had the moment it left her mouth; when you were snogging a boy in random corridors and making plans to meet him after hours, the line between “going out” and “not going out” did seem rather thin.
+Scorpius didn’t seem to think very much more of her rebuttal than she had the moment it left her mouth; when you were snogging a boy on a daily basis in random corridors and making plans to meet him after hours, the line between “going out” and “not going out” did seem rather thin.

 “We’re not,” she insisted.
 “A month ago you hated me.”